Spiffyk/twitch-node-sdk/README.md

 });
 ```

-If the request you wish to make supports optional [parameters] to augment the amount or type of data receieved, you may add them to your call by adding a 'params' sub-hash:
+If the request you wish to make supports optional [parameters] to augment the amount or type of data received, you may add them to your call by adding a 'params' sub-hash:

 ```javascript
 Twitch.api({method: 'streams', params: {game:'Diablo III', limit:3} }, function(error, list) {